dleclerc313/SatisfactoryLagFix/README.md

 This application will automatically fix the rubber-banding lag issue by modifying the .ini files in the user's AppData files.

+Simply download and run FixSatisfactoryLag.exe to fix the issue.

 It automatically follows the steps detailed on this wiki page: https://satisfactory.gamepedia.com/Multiplayer#Temporary_lag_solution and also described in this YouTube video: https://www.youtube.com/watch?v=0Di2C6MC2fI

 It modifies the following three files: